Job candidates, students, and even apartment hunters may need to supply a character reference letter to their would-be employer, program, or landlord.

-A character reference (also known as a personal reference) is a letter written by someone who knows the job candidate and can speak to his or her character and abilities.
+A character reference (also known as a personal reference) is a letter written by someone who knows the candidate and can speak to their character and abilities.
 Unlike professional references, the person writing the reference is not an employer.

-When asked to write a character reference, only say yes if you can speak positively about that person’s personality and work ethic.
+When asked to write a character reference, only agree if you can speak positively about the candidate's personality and work ethic.

-- First, state your relationship with the job candidate, and how long you have known him or her.
+- First, state your relationship with the person requesting the letter and mention how long you have known them.

 - At the end of the letter, provide any contact information that you feel comfortable sharing with the employer.